mapariel/tarot_confine/README.md

 You can test the client at https://tarot-confine.my-wan.de/

+Tarot is quite popular in France, that's why the programme, and the explications below, are in French.

 # Tarot confiné
 Pour jouer au tarot, comme en vrai, avec ses amis en réseau.
 On peut jouer à 3, 4 ou à 5, avec appel du roi ou avec un mort.